-USA Hockey celebrated your current players while growing participation for girls hockey as part of the ninth annual IIHF Girls’ Hockey Weekend, October 5-6, 2019.
+USA Hockey celebrated your current players while growing participation for girls hockey as part of the ninth annual IIHF Girls’ Hockey Weekend.
+Dates for the 2020/21 season are yet to be determined by the IIHF.
 To participate, host sites utilized various activities; season kick-off party, cross-ice jamboree, try hockey for free, or create an original event to celebrate local female hockey players.

 *Events are encouraged to be focused on the 8U age group.

 *Host sites will not be approved until dates are confirmed by the IIHF